hanbrandon/camagru/README.md

 42 Camagru
 ==========
+> I used HTML, CSS, Bootstrap, and Javascript for the front-end, PHP for the Back-end, and Mysql for the DB.
+I implemented AJAX and infinite Scroll by using Vanilla JS.
+Image merge function was done on back-end side (PHP) due to the requirement by subject.

 > This project is to make Instagram like web application.
+You can take a picture and merge with a sticker(mendatory).
 You can check the subject from [here](https://github.com/hanbrandon/camagru/blob/master/camagru.en.pdf).
-I used HTML, CSS, Bootstrap, and Javascript for the front-end, PHP for the Back-end, and I used Mysql for the DB.

 Demo
 ---------